4EU+PharmacoEpi (advanced course):an integrated 4EU+ Pharmacoepidemiology educational course

 Teaching faculty

-Experts of the French administrative health databases, the Danish registries, and the Italian National Health Service databases.
+Experts of the French administrative health databases, the Danish registries, and the Italian National Health Service databases, and the German administrative health databases.

 Leading faculty: